Tormak9970/Steam-Art-Manager/README.md

  - **Chocolatey (Under Review)**: run `choco install sarm`.

 ### For Linux:
+  - **AppImage**:
     1. Download the `linux-installer.sh` bash script.
     2. Right click it, go to permissions, and mark it as executable.
     3. Double click the script to install SARM.
+  - **Flatpak**:
+    - Standalone: (In progress)
+    - Flathub: (In progress)

 ## How to use the app
 When using Steam Art Manager, your workflow will typically be: